gunnbr/GthxNetBot/README.md

     git submodule init
     git submodule update

+# Adding features
+Modifying or adding features is done mainly in the Modules folder in the Gthx.Bot project.
+To add a new module, add a new .cs file here that implements IGthxModule, then implement the interface, following the pattern from the existing modules.

 # Building
 ## Visual Studio
 Use Ctrl-Shift-B or the Build->Build Solution menu item to build from Visual Studio